Sydie Peck

 Sydie Frederick Peck (born 13 September 2004) is an English professional footballer who plays as a midfielder for club Sheffield United.

-Career
+Club career

 Peck is a youth product of Arsenal and moved over to the academy of Sheffield United on 15 July 2021.
 He joined Oldham Athletic on a short-term loan in the National League on 11 November 2022.
 After an impressive start where he played all of the available matches for Oldham, he extended his loan for another month on 9 January 2023.
 On 30 January 2023, he was recalled to his parent club Sheffield United after making 9 appearances for Oldham Athletic.

 Peck debuted with Sheffield United as a substitute in a 1–0 Premier League win over Brentford on 9 December 2023.
+On 17 August 2024, he signed a new four-year contract with the club.
+He scored his first goal for the club on 26 November 2025, in a 3–0 win against Portsmouth.

 International career

 Peck was called up to the England U17s in June 2022.

 On 15 November 2024, Peck made a goalscoring England U20 debut during a 4–0 win over Germany at Chesterfield.

 Peck made his debut for England U21 in a 2–0 victory against Kazakhstan on 8 September 2025 as a substitute.